Treboder/WebAppMonitoringUbuntu/README.md

 * 52.202.41.59 (Web Application Server)

 # 2. QUICKSTART
+The project provides two shell scripts that manage the entire installation/configuration routine.
+The first script prepares the web app server with two apps and the second sets up the monitoring server with Prometheus and Grafana.
+After performing all the steps described here, all services should be up and running.
+The only thing to be done manually is to adjust the IPs to your own IPs ;-)

+## 2.1.
+PREREQUISITES
 Install Git and clone the repository on both server.
 ````
 sudo yum update -y